scott-whitworth/Didymos-optimization/README.md

 1. To Compile:
    1. Open VSCode and open the Didymos Optimization project folder
    2. Open command prompt in the VScode terminal.
-   3. Navigate to the Genetic_Algorithm folder (input and enter "cd Cuda" then "cd Genetic_Algorithm").
+   3. Navigate to the Optimization folder (input and enter "cd Cuda" then "cd Optimization").
    4. Enter the following
       `nvcc -ccbin "C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Tools\MSVC\14.22.27905\bin\Hostx64\x64\cl.exe" -o <OutputFileNameHere>.exe optimization.cu`
     - Make sure that <OutputFileNameHere> has a specific name (it will create a .exe file with whatever you named it), a file path could also be made so that the files created from the compiler are not in the same folder